richardltc/boxwallet/README.md

 * Takes you through an initial wizard to ensure your wallet is secure.

-* `boxwallet install` - Installs the official coin project CLI files, and creates a new wallet.
+* `boxwallet coin` - Installs the official coin project CLI files, and creates a new wallet.

 * `boxwallet dash` - Displays blockchain, syncing, staking and coin balance and AUD/USD/GBP (Divi only) balance info.